Make sure your bicycle is in good working order by doing the "ABC quick check"

 -- Make sure your tires are inflated to the pressure listed on the side of the tires

--- Make sure that your tires still have plenty of tread, and are free from cuts or bald spets
+-- Make sure that your tires still have plenty of tread, and are free from cuts or bald spots

 --Inspect pads for wear; replace if there is less than ¼" of pad left

---Check pad adjustment; make sure they do not rub the tire
+--Check pad adjustment; make sure the pads do not rub the tire

 --Look to see that you can fit your thumb between the brake lever and the handlebar when the brakes are squeezed all the way

 --Pull your cranks away from the bike – if they are loose, tighten the bolt

 --Make sure your chain is clean and lubricated.

 --Make sure your quick releases are all closed